 Two Decades of Probate Law Experience

 At Antonoplos & Associates, we are committed to helping our clients navigate the District of Columbia Probate Administration and District of Columbia Probate Litigation.
 District of Columbia Probate law can be confusing.
-For many, the passing of a loved one is the first time they will experience DC probate law.
-Often people don’t know anything about the DC probate court and need guidance to navigate probating a loved one’s probate estate.
-What makes matters worse is that many people don’t know who to turn to for guidance regarding DC probate law, this can often lead to family members fighting, the probate process stalling and expensive legal conflict.
-Should a conflict arise between the parties our team of experienced probate attorneys is ready to provide the trusted counsel our clients need.
-When it’s time to litigate a probate estate, our experienced team of probate estates lawyers are here to represent your interests and make sure that the probate estate is handled properly and distributed according to the law.
+For many people, the passing of a loved one is the first time that they will experience DC probate law.
+As such, people typically don’t know anything about the DC probate court and need guidance to navigate probating a loved one’s estate.
+What makes matters worse is that many people don’t know who to turn to for guidance regarding DC probate law, this can often lead to family members fighting, the probate process stalling, and expensive legal conflict.
+Should a conflict arise between family members, our team of experienced probate attorneys is ready to provide the trusted counsel our clients need.
+When it’s time to litigate a probate estate, our experienced team of probate lawyers are here to represent your interests and make sure that the probate estate is handled properly and distributed according to the law.

 Trusted, Compassionate, Effective Probate Lawyers

 At Antonoplos & Associates, we are dedicated to helping our clients understand the complex issues involving probating an estate in the District of Columbia.
-Our probate lawyers are well versed in DC probate law.
-Our probate lawyers recognize that the passing of a loved one is a difficult time for the decedent’s family, and want to make the probate process as simple as possible.
+As such, our probate lawyers are well versed in DC probate law.
+Furthermore, our probate lawyers recognize that the passing of a loved one is a difficult time for the decedent’s family, and want to make the probate process as simple as possible.
 Although probate takes at least six months to complete because of statutory requirements, delays caused by an inexperienced lawyer may add years to the process.
-When it is time to probate a loved one’s estate trust the experts.

 Only an experienced probate attorney can cut out costly delays and errors that could lead to unnecessarily prolonging the probate period.
 Let our team of probate attorneys guide you through DC Probate law.